summermackinzi-pixel/raspberry-pi-lcd-display/README.md

 # raspberry-pi-lcd-display
-Raspberry Pi LCD display project created for the PeopleTec Pi Day Competition using Python and I2C communication.

 Raspberry Pi Pi Day LCD Display
 This project uses a Raspberry Pi 3 Model B and a 20x4 I2C LCD display to scroll digits of π while displaying the current digit index and animated messages.
 The project was created for the PeopleTec Pi Day Competition.